 Sometimes, your doctor might recommend you to go for phototherapy, or treatment that uses artificial light.
 Your skin will be exposed to artificial UV light to reduce inflammation and this therapy increases your risk of developing premature aging and skin cancers.

-With that said, here is how to get rid eczema safely and naturally:
+With that said, here is how to get rid of eczema safely and naturally.

 These natural cures are safe for adults and infants.
 The only downside is that they take a little preparation and sometimes, it can be hard to find a good, high-quality variant.
-If you plan to buy online, check the user’s ratings and the review for the products.
 You may use these natural cures anytime you wish.